 The Work Situation Report should be completed within 24 hours as the incident/situation is fresh in your mind and thus decreases the probability of forgetting details.

 15. Who else can help me with Work Situation Report if my local president is not available?

-If a member of your local executive is not available, you can contact NBNU’s Education Officer to help you with the completion of the Work Situation Report, or a labour relations officer if you have any questions or concerns in regards to the workplace issue itself.
+If a member of your local executive is not available, you can contact NBNU’s Education and Research Officer to help you with the completion of the Work Situation Report, or a labour relations officer if you have any questions or concerns in regards to the workplace issue itself.

 16. Will using the Work Situation Report have an impact or change the situation?